 3. Fewer meetings.
 Magically, meetings that would normally be called during the middle of the day just disappeared.

 4. I felt like an adult.
 Having someone literally (yes, literally) breathing down my neck while I was finishing a presentation made me feel like a child.
 By this point, I was 26.
 Yet somehow, I felt more like a child than I did when I was actually a child.

 5. And, obviously, I could spend more time with my cats.

 That was 2015!
 Now in 2020, it is easier to work from home.
 In the past few years, I went to another agency that swore up-and-down that remote work didn’t work for creative teams.
 But thankfully, they gave it a try before the 2020 apocalypse happened.

-There are tons of resources out there for creative teams and other types of companies needing to collaborate.
+There are tons of resources out there for creative teams working remotely and other types of companies needing to collaborate.

 Miro, a whiteboarding collaboration company, allows for multiple people to move images, text and other items around the screen.
 As the person who previously had to copy all the Expo marker scribble from the physical whiteboards onto the computer, I would like to send my personal gratitude to Miro for existing.